 For the following comparison of speed spectra in the slow and fast wind, we choose the proton speed ranges of [330 km/s, 340 km/s] and [500 km/s, 510 km/s], respectively.
-While for the slow wind case the choice of the proton speed bin is not critical in terms of cycle statistics and we just choose a bin close to the minimum speed that can be reliably measured by the CELIAS proton monitor, for the fast wind case we see from Figure 5.1 that going from the [490 km/s, 500 km/s] to [500 km/s, 510 km/s] proton speed interval, we find a relatively large drop in cycle numbers in particular in the population of high stop-steps that we decided to use for our investigation (57 compared to 22 valid cycles).
-We therefore use the proton speed interval [500 km/s, 510 km/s] and set the minimum ESA stop-step filter condition inclusively on E/q-step 68 to utilize the full cycle statistics of the higher stop-step population.
-Analogously, we set this condition inclusively at E/q-step 90 for the slow wind case.
-This leaves us with a sample size of ? cycles in the slow wind bin [330 km/, 340 km/s] and 57 cycles in the fast wind bin [500 km/s, 510 km/s] which corresponds to a total measurement period of? and about five hours, respectively.
-While the slow wind sample is measured over several periods over the whole measurement period, consisting of time spans up to several days, the fast wind is measured on 4 days only: DOY?,?,?,? containing measurement periods of a few minutes to hours.
-Due to the large time difference between DOY? and DOY?
-1996 we can assume that the measured wind has contribution from different coronal holes, even if the number of samples from DOY is relatively small (?).
+While for the slow wind case the choice of the proton speed bin is not critical in terms of cycle statistics and we just choose a bin close to the minimum speed that can be reliably measured by the CELIAS proton monitor, for the fast wind case we see from Figure 5.1 that when we switch from the [490 km/s, 500 km/s] to the [500 km/s, 510 km/s] proton speed interval, we find a relatively large drop in cycle numbers in particular in the population of high stop-steps (57 compared to 22 valid cycles).
+We therefore use for this first analysis the proton speed interval [500 km/s, 510 km/s] and set the minimum ESA stop-step filter condition inclusively on Epq-step 68 to utilize the full cycle statistics of the higher stop-step population.
+Analogously, we set this condition inclusively at Epqstep 90 for the slow wind case.
+This leaves us with a sample size of about 190 cycles in the slow wind bin [330 km/, 340 km/s] and 55 cycles in the fast wind bin [500 km/s, 510 km/s] which corresponds to a total measurement period of aprroximately 16 hours in the slow wind and about five hours, respectively.
+While the slow wind sample is measured over several periods over the whole measurement period, the fast wind is measured on 5 days only: DOY 185, 186, and 213, 214, 215 containing measurement periods of a few minutes to hours.
+Due to the time difference of about 27 days between the two observed fast periods it is likely that both originate from the same recurrent coronal hole that extended to low latitudes over the consecutive Carrington rotations 1911 and 1912 [1].